abraham23o/alx-system_engineering-devops/0x01-shell_permissions/README.md

-0-iam_betty - switches current user to the user betty
+0-iam_betty - switch current user to the user betty